How Much Is Pet Insurance in New York?

 Location

 Where you live affects your rates because of local vet costs and regional risks.
-New York pet insurance runs about $58 more for dogs and $31 more for cats compared to the national average.
-Cities within New York don't vary much though.
+New York pet insurance costs about $58 more annually for dogs and $31 more for cats compared to the national average.
+Rates don't vary much between New York cities.

 petMedicalCheckup icon